mit-crpg/WMP_Library/README.md

 An excellent reference is [OpenMC], which implements WMP in both the transport solver and the [OpenMC Python API].
-You can also check the scripts `scripts/WMP.py` for an Python implementation, which illustrates how to read, evaluate and export an windowed multipole format library.
+You can also check the scripts `scripts/WMP.py` for a Python implementation, which illustrates how to read, evaluate and export an windowed multipole format library.
 For example, the following script demonstrates how to utilize WMP library using the nuclear data interface [WindowedMultipole].